 This is the maintenance schedule and service intervals for the BMW G 650 GS made between 2011 and 2017.
+It’s also the same maintenance schedule for the Sertão, which has longer-travel suspension and wire-spoke wheels, but otherwise has the same drivetrain and frame.

 The BMW G 650 GS is a single-cylinder adventure motorcycle from BMW.
 It’s a re-styled resurrection of the BMW F 650 GS, which was last produced in 2007 before taking a little nap during the global financial crisis.